loomio/loomio-deploy/README.md

             -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
             quay.io/letsencrypt/letsencrypt:latest auth
 ```

+If you have a CA issued certificate or want to generate your own certificate, that's supported too.
+Just copy your full chain certificate file and the private key file into the `certificates` directory and update the values of `LOOMIO_SSL_KEY` and `LOOMIO_SSL_CERT` in your `env` file.

 ### Initialize the database
 This command initializes a new database for your Loomio instance to use.